pllealfunes/library-typescript/README.md

 ## Overview

-A book tracker made using Vite Typescript and Vanilla JavaScript.
+A book tracker made using Vite TypeScript and Vanilla JavaScript.
 The project idea came from the Odin Project's Full Stack JavaScript Section and I believed this was a good idea to help me learn Typscript.

 ## Features
 - [] Display Books